buildit-lab/buildthing-sensors-Arduino/README.md

 - **Step 2** Select the example

   Select the example of the sensor module you own.
-And libraries needed for the example are located in the same folder.
+And the library files are needed to be located in the same folder with the example files.

   **BC_Seonsr_Series.ino** -BC_SENSORS.cpp, BC_SENSORS.h, BCACC316G.cpp, BCACC316G.h, BCALS083K.cpp, BCALS083K.h, BCAQS1187.cpp, BCAQS1187.h, BCDPDC100.cpp, BCDPDC100.h, BCHTS4085.cpp, BCHTS4085.h